ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 The different parts in the above cell have the following meaning

-- `TEST`: This is the macro provided by the Google Test framework to define a test case.
+- `TEST`: This is the macro provided by the GoogleTest framework to define a test case.
 - `TestSuiteName`: It is the name of the test suite or test fixture.
 It groups related tests together.
 It should be a valid C++ identifier.
 - `TestName`: It is the name of the individual test case within the test suite.
 It should also be a valid C++ identifier.
 - `Test logic and assertions`: This is the body of the test case where you write the actual test code, including any necessary assertions to verify the expected behaviour.
 The section `Test Assertions` describes more about various assertions available in GoogleTest.